grafana/grafana/docs/sources/reference/playlist.md

 To start a playlist:

 1. From the Dashboard submenu, click __Playlists__.
-2. Next to the playlist you want to start, click __Start Playlist__.
+1. Next to the playlist you want to start, click __Start playlist__.
-3. In the dropdown, select the mode you want the playlist to display in.
+1. In the dropdown, select the mode you want the playlist to display in.
    - In Normal mode
    - In TV mode
    - In TV mode (with auto fit panels)